 Underwriting for gastric bypass is complicated.

-Most new patients will receive a Sub-Standard rating.
+Most new gastric bypass patients will receive a Sub-Standard rating.

 The insurance company considers recent patients high risk.
 Your policy will likely have a higher premium and special restrictions.

-If it’s been several years and you were successful in keeping the weight off, Standard may be more likely, barring no other complications or health concerns.
+If it’s been several years since your surgery and you were successful in keeping the weight off, a Standard rate may be more likely, barring no other complications or health concerns.

 Fortunately, most companies let you reapply for new ratings every few years.

-The longer you maintain a healthy weight and prove good overall health, the better the chance you’ll receive a better rating with a lower premium.
+The longer you maintain a healthy weight and prove good overall health, the better the chance you’ll receive a higher rating with a lower premium.

-Contact us with any questions you may have, or to start the process of finding what’s available for you.
+For the best results, contact us with any questions you may have, or start the process of finding what’s available to you by getting a quote.